airsonic/airsonic-docs/install/windows.md

 Wait some seconds and browse to `http://localhost:4040`.
 You should see the Airsonic logon page.

-##### Run the Airsonic Windows Service under an Account
+##### Run the Airsonic Windows Service under a Service Account

 The Airsonic Windows Service we just setup, is now running under the `SYSTEM` account.
 This is just fine, if all your media are on a local disk.
 But if you have your media on a network share, e.g. on a NAS you need to be able to connect to this share.
 To access this share you need to have the propper permissions.
-To achieve that, you should run your Airsonic under an service account and not by using the `SYSTEM` account.
+To achieve that, you should run your Airsonic under a service account and not by using the `SYSTEM` account.
 In this instructions this service account is called `sa-airsonic`.

 > **NOTE**: Of course you can choose another name then `sa-airsonic` if you like.